CSIS-iLab/new-silk-road/docs/homepage.md

 ### Use in Template

-The resulting entries will be available in the template as `featured_entry_set`.
+The resulting entries will be available in the template as `featured_entry_set`, or, if you only need the first entry, as `featured_entry`.

 Because `EntryCollection` references `OrderedEntry` objects rather than `Entry` objects directly, attributes will be accessed with what may seem to be an extra `.entry`.
 (See examples below.)
 If the extra `.entry` is omitted, nothing